Polkadot-Blockchain-Academy/pba-content/syllabus/5-FRAME/4-FRAME_Production/Benchmarking_slides.md

 - 1 second of compute on different computers allows for different amounts of computation.
 - Weights of your blockchain will evolve over time.
 - Higher hardware requirements will result in a more performant blockchain (i.e. TXs per second), but will limit the kinds of validators that can safely participate in your network.
+- Proof size limitations can be relevant for parachains, but ignored for solo-chains.

 ---